Reduced basis stochastic Galerkin methods for partial differential equations with random inputs: Problem setting and stochastic Galerkin method

 \subsection{Discretization}

-To obtain the discrete version of (\ref{eq:weak}), we need to introduce a finite dimensional subspace of $L^2(D)\otimes L^2_{\mypdf}(\Gamma)$ and find an approximation lies in it.
+To obtain the discrete version of (\ref{eq:weak}), we need to introduce a finite dimensional subspace of $L^2(D)\otimes L^2_{\mypdf}(\Gamma)$ and find an approximation lies within it.
 Given subspace of the physical and the stochastic spaces

-where $h$ is the mesh size of the physical space and $p$ is the order of generalized polynomial chaos (gPC) of the stochastic space, the finite dimensional subspace of $L^2(D)\otimes L^2_{\mypdf}(\Gamma)$ can be defined as
+where $h$ is the mesh size of the physical space and $p$ is the order of generalized polynomial chaos (gPC) of the stochastic space, the finite dimensional subspace of $L^2(D)\otimes L^2_{\mypdf}(\Gamma)$ can be defined as: